-The search for a new job can be an emotional roller-coaster for job-seekers.
-While it is always exciting to move on to the next stage of your life and career, there are often unexpected challenges and anxieties.
-That’s especially true when you’re planning to relocate and are trying to find a new job in that destination city.
-In fact, you may find yourself struggling to find the right way to mention relocation on your resume and cover letter.
+The search for a new job can be an emotional roller-coaster for job seekers.
+While it can be exciting to move on to the next stage of your life and career, there are often unexpected challenges and anxieties.
+That’s especially true when you’re planning to relocate and land a new job at the same time!

 Some employers also view relocation as a risk for everyone involved.
 After all, what happens if your move to their city doesn’t work out as you planned?
 Will you have to move again–forcing the company to go through the hiring process all over again?
 You need to address these concerns if you expect to land an interview and eventual job.

 As with everything in life, there is a right way to mention relocation on your resume.

-And let’s be clear: you do need to mention it.
-There are always some job-seekers who present themselves as locals.
+First, let’s be clear: you do need to mention it.
+There are always some job seekers who present themselves as locals.
 Unfortunately for them, that deception is invariably discovered at some point.
 It is important to be honest with any prospective employer, and let the company know that you’re relocating.

 In this case, you would mention relocation on your resume and discuss it in more detail on your cover letter.